-I’ve put together a collection of my favorites all in one place.
-These are the ones that I use on a regular basis and recommend, whether you’re just starting the transition to living a more natural lifestyle or whether you’ve been eating “real” for a while now and are looking for something new to try that might suit your needs even better.
+I’ve put together a collection of my favorite sources all in one place to share with you, whether you’re just starting the transition to living a more natural lifestyle or whether you’ve been eating “real” for a while now and are looking for something new to try that might suit your needs even better.

 Note: Some of these links may be affiliate links.
 This means that I receive a small commission if you decide to buy any of these items after clicking on my link.
 The cost for you remains the same, though.
 And you have my old-fashioned word of honor that I only link to items that I personally love and feel good about recommending to you!